 When you’re talking about your amazing new business idea, be very, specifically clear about what’s in it for the consumer and how the business model will work.
 It all needs to be boiled down into a one minute elevator pitch that is painfully clear.

 You also need to be very clear with potential partners, employees, investors and especially yourself.
 If the idea’s not clear in your mind, it’ll never be clear to the outside world.

 Want a powerpoint presentation that resonates?
-Be clear and stingy with the slides.
+Be clear with your writing and stingy with the slides.

-Powerpoint is one of the biggest enemies of clarity in business communication.
-The innate human desire to add more slides, more data, more bullet points just sucks the wind out of your ideas and puts the audience in a stupor.
+Powerpoint is one of the biggest enemies of clarity in business communications.
+The innate human desire to add more slides, more data, more words and more bullet points just sucks the wind out of your ideas and puts the audience in a stupor.

 Next time you have a presentation to do, don’t do a presentation.
 Write a very clear speech.
 Memorize it and make ’em look you in the eye, rather than at the screen.
 If nothing else, they’ll get the message that you’re willing to do something radically daring.

 Learn more about more clarity in your powerpoint presentations.

 Need help clarifying your messages?
 Need better clarity in business communications in general?
 Call us.
 541-815-0075